 Rice cookers, panini presses and yogurt makers all seem like perfect purchases to help you eat healthier at home.
 However, unless you’re cooking these foods on a daily or weekly basis, skip the single-use appliances.
 Chances are you already have some other pot or pan in your kitchen that does the same job without cluttering up your cupboards.

 For more help decluttering your kitchen, check out “7 Small Appliances You Don’t Need — and What to Use Instead.”

 2. Unitasker gadgets

-Unitasker gadgets are just as bad as single-use appliances except they don’t take up as much space.
+Unitasker gadgets, which only do one thing, are just as bad as single-use appliances except they don’t take up as much space.
 Here, we’re talking about things like egg slicers, hamburger molds, apple corers and others we cite in “16 Products You Absolutely Do Not Need.”